laneboysrc/rc-light-controller/doc/multiple-aux-channels.md

 When indicator control is assigned to an AUX channel then automatic indicators are disabled.

+## Local buttons vs servo inputs

+In theory we could make each servo input also be configurable as local momentary button -- except for AUX3 which has a pull-down.

+When configured as SERVO_READER, the AUX inputs can be chosen as servo inputs or local buttons.
+But this would only be working for CH3/AUX anyway as the Mk4 hardware does not expose the pins.
+On the preprocessor this would require additional configuration, and we create diversity in preprocessor firmware.
+Plus the light controller would have to match, otherwise conflicts could occur.

+When configured as UART_READER, we could in theory have local buttons as well as servo inputs via the UART.
+(Obviously only for custom HW where the light controller exposes the AUX servo pins).
+However, we would have to configure the local buttons and the 'remote' buttons separately.

+All this adds a lot of complexity, and is difficult to understand and implement.

+We will therefore only support the old `ch3_is_local_switch`.
+It will only be active for the light controller, not for the preprocessor.
+Note that the local switch is always momentary!

 ## Configurator user interface

 For each AUX channel, the user can specify the actuator type and which of the available functions it should control.